vintz/happyfied/README.md

 # CAVEATS

-To use vz-apified, you have to enable decorators by adding the following entry in the compiler options of the tsconfig.json:
+To use Happyfied, you have to enable decorators by adding the following entry in the compiler options of the tsconfig.json:
 ```
 "experimentalDecorators": true,
 ```